arctangent-nhsuk/the-way-we-work/quick-guide-for-delivery-managers-and-product-owners.md

 - Principal Engineers focus on and are responsible for significant pieces of work delivering benefits across multiple/all teams
 - Senior Developers are responsible for escalating team issues to SDMT for advice and support where appropriate
-- More junior developers will choose their own objectives and key results in line with strategic priorities, and will work towards these as part of their 20% Time
+- More junior developers will choose their own objectives and key results in line with strategic priorities, and will work towards these as part of their Quality Time

 Expected benefits to delivery team work: